DevYeom/ModernRIBs/README.md

 )
 ```

+#### Tooling

+Run the `install-xcode.template.sh` shell script to copy the templates to the Xcode templates folder.
+Once you have successfully copied the templates, when adding a new file in Xcode, the ModernRIB group will show up.

 ## License

 ModernRIBs is released under the same Apache License 2.0 as Uber's RIBs.
 See [License.txt](https://github.com/DevYeom/ModernRIBs/blob/main/LICENSE.txt) for more information.